pranabekka/pranabekka.github.io/content/drafts/nay-aint-yaml.md

 Description: "
 	A format for structured data
-	that's easy to read, write, and maintain.
+	that's easy to read, write and maintain.

 Comparisons:
 	*	Language: YAML